 The symptoms of a food allergy can lead to chronic (ie. long-lasting) conditions such as recurring infections, extreme scratching, hair loss, hot spots, etc. Recurring infections that don’t respond to antibiotics or steroids have been shown to be a common sign of a food allergy.

 Other tell-tale signs of a food allergy are dogs that suffer from allergies all year round or display symptoms when winter begins or younger dogs that suffer from harsh skin conditions.
-As previously mentioned the symptoms of food allergies are similar to other problems in dogs so it can be hard to pinpoint.
+As previously mentioned the symptoms of food allergies are similar to other problems in dogs so they can be hard to pinpoint.

 If you’re unsure visit your vet because it is important to rule out everything else that could be causing allergies before suspecting a food allergy.
 If all other possibilities have been exhausted then it’s entirely possible that your dog may be a food allergy sufferer.
 Time for an elimination diet!